djspawnbrest/ps2_cpld_kbd/README.md

 use quartus programmer to flash cpld_kbd.pof

 ## Available hotkeys
-1. Ctrl+Alt+Del generate a short negative pulse on O_RESET pin.
+1. F12 and Ctrl+Alt+Del generate a short negative pulse on O_RESET pin.
 It's nice to connect this signal to N_RESET of your ZX Spectrum
 2. Ctrl+Alt+Backspace produce a controller internal reset needed for some reason
-3. F2 generate a short negative pulse on O_MAGICK pin.
+3. PrintScreen generate a short negative pulse on O_MAGICK pin.
 If you have a BDI controller then you have to connect this signal to magick button.
-4. Scroll Lock switch on / off the O_TURBO signal
+4. Scroll Lock switch on / off the O_TURBO signal with keyboard led indication as Scroll Lock led
-5. PrintScreen switch on / off the O_SPECIAL signal
+5. Pause/Break switch on / off the O_SPECIAL signal with keyboard led indication as Num Lock led, also Num Lock button is blocked!